 Israel, Africa, the USA and Elsewhere.

-An independent scientist and former university professor now living in Oregon, among others, has in over 40 years of field research, verified the method originally developed by the controversial Dr. Wilhelm Reich, called "Cloudbusting".
+An independent scientist and former university professor now living in Oregon has, in over 40 years of field research, verified the method originally developed by Dr. Wilhelm Reich, who called it "Cloudbusting".

 of rainfall, have been observed in field experiments undertaken in the USA and overseas, over many years.

 Reich Cloudbuster at work in Namibia, Africa, 1993.

-An Environmental Scientist and Geographer-Climatologist working at a private Institute in rural Oregon claims to have a solution to the ancient plagues of drought and famine.
-Dr. James DeMeo, formerly a geography professor at Illinois State University and the University of Miami, and currently Director of the private Orgone Biophysical Research Laboratory, has for several decades been undertaking field experiments and applications of the controversial Reich cloudbuster.
+An Environmental Scientist and Geographer-Climatologist, working at a private Institute in rural Oregon, claims to have a solution to the ancient plagues of drought and famine.
+Dr. James DeMeo, formerly a geography professor at Illinois State University and the University of Miami, and currently Director of the private Orgone Biophysical Research Laboratory has, for several decades, been undertaking field experiments and applications of the Reich cloudbuster.

 "I read about Dr. Wilhelm Reich's discoveries when I was a teenager studying at Florida International University, in the early 1970s."
 DeMeo said, "That was the time of the last big famine disaster in the Horn of Africa, and newspapers and television were full of horrible images of parched landscapes, starving children and dead animals.
-I was studying methods for combating drought and desertification or desert spreading, and basically learning that very little could be done by using orthodox approaches.
-That's when I decided to make a more in-depth study of Reich's cloudbuster device."
+I was studying methods for combating drought and desertification, and learning that very little could be done using orthodox approaches.
+That's when I decided to make a more in-depth study of Reich's cloudbuster."

-The cloudbuster, according to Reich's descriptions, consists of a special movable antenna resembling a large "pipe organ", which can be aimed at different parts of the sky.
-The device taps into and influences natural energy currents in the atmosphere and ground, and when used in certain specific ways, wind and weather patterns respond accordingly.
+The cloudbuster, according to Reich's descriptions, consists of a special movable antenna partially submerged in water, which can be aimed at different parts of the sky.
+The device taps into and influences natural energy currents in the atmosphere and ground.
+When used properly by trained people, wind and weather patterns respond favorably.
 DeMeo states: